 eRosary incorporates a motion sensor that allows you to activate it by making the sign of the cross (no, seriously, where are the cameras? are you playing a joke on me?
 I don't recover).
 Once activated, the device allows you to choose between a standard Rosary, a contemplative one or other thematic variations that will be released year after year.

-Once active, eRosary will record "progress in prayer" through the stations and mysteries that make up the well-known ritual.
+Once active, eRosary will record the "progress in prayer" through the stations and mysteries that make up the well-known ritual.